h-des/92-hotels/README.md

 # 92-hotels

-92-hotels is an fake app that allows you to find a room in a hotel, check availability and book it.
+92-hotels is a fake app that allows you to find a room in a hotel, check availability and book it.

 ## Description